 On Writing: A Memoir of the Craft by

 Stephen King when a colleague mentioned that if I was serious about writing I needed to read it.
 But I didn't.
-In fact it was not until the tail end of 2018 that I finally did, after stumbling upon it at a local charity shop.
+In fact, it was not until the tail end of 2018 that I finally did, after stumbling upon it at a local charity shop.
 Part of my reasoning was that I was interested in writing nonfiction and I wasn't too sure if the content in this book would be a good fit for that.
 The other part of my reasoning was that the time it would take me to read the book was time that I could have spent actually writing - you know, actually doing it.
-Needless to say this line of thought is an example of false economy and I should have read this book a lot sooner than I did.
+Needless to say, this line of thought is an example of false economy and I should have read this book a lot sooner than I did.

 Having read a few of Stephen King's books (mainly the non-horror ones) I really enjoy his style and it continues here - he has an ability to draw you and hand out his pearls of wisdom in an easy to understand, causal and entertaining manner.

-While not all the points he raised are relevent to my writing needs, my main takeaways are:
+While not all the points he raised are relevant to my writing needs, my main takeaways are:

 - Be honest in your writing.

 - You can't please everyone.